Updated 7/2/2024

 Team Structure:

-• Current structure of the team is Cardiology A attending, you as the fellow, 4 residents (2-3 are there each day), 1 prelim intern (typically neuro or ophtho), and a sub-I (most months).
+• The current structure of the team is Cardiology A attending, cardiology fellow, four residents (2-3 are there each day), one prelim intern (typically neuro or ophtho), and a sub-I (most months).

-• Team also consists of social work, case management, pharmacist
+• The team also consists of social work, case management, pharmacist

-• The residents will have a “check in” (5-10 minutes ~ 8:30 am) as well as a 12:30 pm session.
-You will chat with the social worker team who helps to create follow up appointments, arranges discharge plans, and obtains outside records.
+• The residents will have a “check-in” (5-10 minutes ~ 8:30 am) as well as a 12:30 pm session.
+You will chat with the social worker team, who helps to create follow-up appointments, arrange discharge plans, and obtain outside records.

 TYPICAL DAILY SCHEDULE: